kolaoba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations prints all possible combinations of two letters, except oo, the letters are lowercase a to z 13-print_float prints a number with two decimal places, followed by a new line.
 The number is store in $NUM.
 100-decimal_to_hexadecimal converts a number from base 10 to base 16. number is stored in $DECIMAL.
+101-rot13 encodes and decodes text using the rot13 encryption.
+Assume ASCII.